OttoRichardson/OttoRichardson/README.md

 # Hi there, I'm Otto 👋

-I am a Data Analytics Consultant skilled in **Tableau, SQL, and Alteryx**, currently advancing my expertise in **data engineering** through an extension course.
+I am a Data Analytics Consultant at the Information Lab, skilled in **Tableau, SQL, and Alteryx**, currently advancing my expertise in **data engineering** through an extension course.
 I am passionate expanding my analytics and engineering skills.

 ---